zachdoug24/dbm-projects/README.md

 * **[Advanced Ticket System](https://github.com/zachdoug24/dbm-projects/tree/adv_ticket_sys)** - This is my advanced ticket system for Discord Bot Maker, which allows a user to effectively use Support Tickets in their server.
 * **[Staff Application System](https://github.com/zachdoug24/dbm-projects/tree/staff_app_sys)** - A staff application system for servers who want to be able to sort through potential applications easily.
 * **[Information Command Pack](https://github.com/zachdoug24/dbm-projects/tree/info_cmds_pack)** - Various commands to view information of server, bot, user, etc.
+* **[Help Module System](https://github.com/zachdoug24/dbm-projects/tree/help_cmd_module)** - This is a help command that is embedded and allows for different modules to sort information.